xieweiAlex/English_Learning/words/2022/words-Dec.md

 Cut the tough guy shit, we both know what we are.
 We're survivors, we **roll with punches**.
 You're handsome, **debonair**...
 **fortitude**

-I've got 5 brothers and sisters, one of them is **bound to** screw up real big, and then I'll tell my parents about you.
-That's a beautiful **tapestry**.

 > Take debt out of equation
 > No, it's all good.
 I got it.